Since I just posted a joke about it below, here is the meme that goes with it.

 I first got this answer in a text from one of my kids and thought it was only a millennial thing.
 They make up text stuff as do the Gen-X, Y, Z and the rest of the alphabet kids.
 I didn’t pay attention as they text me all kinds of stuff.
 I excuse kids because, well… kids (and also millennials).

-I have been getting this recently from people old enough to act like grown-ups but don’t, and I realized it was being used in a dismissive context.
+I have been getting this recently from people old enough to act like grown-ups (see who below) but don’t, and I realized it was being used in a dismissive context.

 My searches found it to be short for HAHAHA (or HAHA depending on the source), Hello Again, hectares and other various dribble, but my intuition was confirmed when I found this;